-A maritime museum inside Fort Royal.
-It houses amphorae and artifacts from shipwrecks.
-It includes items from Roman times.
+There is a maritime museum housed within the walls of Fort Royal .
+It is home to many artifacts from shipwrecks and items from Roman times.
 The collection also has some ceramics from Arab vessels from the 10th century.

 Remains of Ste-Marguerite

-Houses that dates back from the 3rd century before our era are excavated near the fort.
+There are remains of houses that date back from the 3rd century, which have been excavated near the fort.
 They have mosaics, wall paintings, and ceramics.

-A hub of twenty buildings that are home to fishermen.
-A small boatyard is there for some vessels.
+The main village is a hub of twenty buildings that are home to fishermen, with a small boatyard.